Asifnewaz/SimpleSwiftManager/GoodToKnow/MultiThreadingIOS.md

+# Concurrency:
+Concurrency is a process of executing multiple task at same point of time.

+**Morden OS are capable of running multiple task with a single cpu by sharing time among the different tasks.**
+_Apple_ introduced multicore processor

+**in iOS, Concurrency can be achived with two different API's:**
+* Dispatch Queue (GCD)
+* NSOperationQueue

+## Why Concurrency?
+* Get benefit out of the hardware
+* Better UX

+## GCD: Grand Central Dispatch
+GCD is low level C API to perform tasks concurretly.
+GCD provides and manage queues and tasks.

+GCD is most commonly used api,
+*   - to manage code
+*   - execute operatioins asysnchronously at UNIX level

+## Queue
+Queues are data structure to manage Object.
+It uses FIFO.

 ## What is a dispatch queue?
-A DispatchQueue is an abstraction layer on top of the GCD queue that allows you to perform tasks asynchronously and concurrently in your application.
+A DispatchQueue is an abstraction layer on top of the GCD queue.
+It allows you to perform tasks asynchronously and concurrently in your application.
 Tasks are always executed in the order they’re added to the queue.

+There are two types of varaites in Dispatch queue:
+1. Serial Queue
+2. Concurrent Queue

+>
+> NOTE: Each application have one thread, that is Main Thread
+>       By default OS provides:  1 serial queue and 4 concurrent queues
+>       Main Dispatch queue is a serial queue
+>       4 Concurrent queue is known as Global Dispatch queue

 ## What is a serial queue?
 A serial Dispatch Queue performs only one task at the time.
 Serial queues are often used to synchronize access to a specific value or resource to prevent data races to occur.